-Gloria Steinheim, Noam Chomsky, JK Rowling, Salman Rushdie, Margaret Atwood, Malcolm Gladwell – these are just a few of the signatories warning that ‘our cultural institutions are facing a moment of trial’.
+Gloria Steinheim, Noam Chomsky, JK Rowling, Salman Rushdie, Margaret Atwood, Malcolm Gladwell – these are just a few of the more than 150 signatories warning that ‘our cultural institutions are facing a moment of trial’.

 In a letter published in Harper’s Magazine, they applaud the protests taking place around the world for greater racial and social justice, agreeing that police reforms as well as ‘greater equality and inclusion…in higher education, journalism, philanthropy and the arts’ are long overdue.

 But they warn that ‘this needed reckoning has also intensified a new set of moral attitudes and political commitments that tend to weaken our norms of open debate and toleration of differences in favour of ideological conformity’.

 This constriction of ideas, this ‘intolerance of opposing views, a vogue for public shaming and ostracism, and the tendency to dissolve complex policy issues in a blinding moral certainty’ plays out most publicly on social media.
 All you need to do is scroll through your Twitter feed for a recent example.
 And if your feed is anything like mine, you won’t need to scroll far.

 The speed of retribution is another element that the signatories identify as dangerous:

 ‘…institutional leaders, in a spirit of panicked damage control, are delivering hasty and disproportionate punishments instead of considered reforms.

 ‘Editors are fired for running controversial pieces; books are withdrawn for alleged inauthenticity; journalists are barred from writing on certain topics; professors are investigated for quoting works of literature in class; a researcher is fired for circulating a peer-reviewed academic study; and the heads of organisations are ousted for what are sometimes just clumsy mistakes.